 AISD STAAR Passing Rate Higher/Lower Than Statewide

-Austin Independent School District elementary school students performed strongly in the new State of Texas Assessments of Academic Readiness or STAAR exams.
-Middle schoolers didn’t do quite as well.
+Austin elementary school students performed strongly in the new State of Texas Assessments of Academic Readiness (STAAR) exams.
+Middle schoolers didn't do quite as well.

 “Amid increasing standards and declining resources, AISD students continue to perform well and transition to this new assessment successfully during a period of high-states testing.
 Overall, our students continue to be successful and our teachers are doing an outstanding job," Carstarphen said in a statement.